ireval/cwl/README.md

 - <bibtex_file>: Specify this file if you would like the bibtex associated with the measures specified to be output to a file called <bibtex_file>

 - -n: Add -n flag to output column names (e.g. Topic, Metric, EU, ETU, EC, ETC, ED)

+- -r: Add -r flag to also output residuals for each measurement.

+However, you can also use `pip install cwl-eval` to install cwl-eval and the libraries, in which case you can directly call `cwl-eval <gain_file> <result_file>` etc.

 **Example without using a cost file.**
 When no costs are specified the cost per item is assumed to be 1.0, and EC and I will be equal.